 There are single-user and team licenses available.
 Below we will briefly describe each of them.

-If we are talking about personal use or a small business with less than five users, single licenses are what you need.
-These types of licenses are tailored for specified users and tied to a certain hardware piece via its MAC address.
-That is, one user on one PC - one serial number.
-While installing, you may either trust automatic settings or contact support to set the hardware manually.
-The latter is relevant if you have several MAC addresses (e.g. wifi and network card).
+If we are talking about personal use or a small business with less than five users, single-user licenses are what you need.
+These types of licenses are issued for use by a single person and are tied to a piece of network hardware via its MAC address.
+That is, one user on one PC — one serial number.
+While installing, you may either trust automatic settings or contact support to obtain a key for a specific network device for manual activation.
+The latter is relevant if the computer CAD Exchanger will be used on is behind a strict firewall or has no Internet access at all.

 CAD Exchanger GUI subscription is purchased for 12 months and can be renewed annually.
-It is a full, yet temporary, pack with all new updates included.
+It is a full, yet temporary, pack with all new updates included (typically, four software releases — once a quarter).
 You may either renew your subscription or deal without it and get back whenever your project demands.

 Perpetual licenses will be a good fit for those who deal with 3D CAD data on a regular basis and would like to save time firing a full-blown CAD system every time the need occurs.

-If you want to access future releases of CAD Exchanger (not just stick to the version you purchased), then you can purchase it annually for an extra incremental small fee (about 25% of the full license).
-We always recommend that in order to stay tuned for regular enhancements, bug fixes, new formats, and features.
-If you drop maintenance, you can resume it later, but that will be a subject for the reinstatement fee.
+Once your year of access to updates expires you can continue using the version you ended up on indefinitely, or you can purchase another year of updates for an extra incremental small fee (about 25% of the full license).
+We always recommend the second option in order to stay tuned for regular enhancements, bug fixes, new formats, and features.
+If you drop maintenance, you can resume it later, but that will be subject to the reinstatement fee.
 So if you plan to use CAD Exchanger regularly and to minimize license fees, then keeping active maintenance is the way to go.

 In the case of a large staff in need of CAD Exchanger, it is reasonable to select one of the team license options.
 It implies a one-time fee for a single serial number that can be used by multiple employees.

-Team licenses are similar to the perpetual one as regards the updates access.
-They can be complemented with the update pack for the additional annual fee, which includes 12-month maintenance (and typically corresponds to four software releases, once a quarter).
+Team licenses are similar to the single-user ones as regards the updates access.
+After the first year, they can be complemented with the update pack for the additional annual fee, which includes 12-month maintenance.

 We are proud to have both individual users and large companies among our customers.
 And we never stop trying to outdo ourselves in improving the experience of each of them.
 So whether you are a freelance engineer or the one seeking for an enterprise solution, one of these four options could be exactly what you need.